varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 is set to "on" and neither `beresp.do_gzip` nor `beresp.do_gunzip` are used in VCL.

-Unless returning from `vcl_recv` with `pipe` or `pass`, varnish sets `req.http.Accept-Encoding` to "gzip".
-It removes the header otherwise.
+Unless returning from `vcl_recv` with `pipe` or `pass`, varnish modifies `req.http.Accept-Encoding`: If the client supports gzip, `req.http.Accept-Encoding` is set to "gzip".
+Otherwise, the header is removed.

-Unless the request is a `pass`, Varnish will set `bereq.http.Accept-Encoding` to "gzip" before `vcl_backend_fetch` runs, so the header can be changed in VCL.
+Unless the request is a `pass`, Varnish sets `bereq.http.Accept-Encoding` to "gzip" before `vcl_backend_fetch` runs, so the header can be changed in VCL.